What research is planned for the ASU CXFEL?

 - Determine the structure of rhodopsin, a molecular complex responsible for our sense of sight.

-Reveal the fine details of how an experimental drug works to regulate blood pressure, paving the way to the development of novel drugs to regulate hypertension.
+- Reveal the fine details of how an experimental drug works to regulate blood pressure, paving the way to develop new hypertension drugs.